Amir-Rastkhadiv/fun-gym/README.md

 <h1 align="center">COMING SOON! </h1>

 # FUN GYM - WEBSITE

+## ABSTRACT

-User-Centric Frontend Development Milestone Project-1 for Code Institute course: Leading Technologies HTML5 and CSS3.
+I am impressed with your interest in reading the Fun Gym [Website](https://amir-rastkhadiv.github.io/fun-gym/) README file.
+I am pleased to announce that I will present the User-Centric Frontend Development Milestone Project-1 for Code Institute's Leading Technologies HTML5 and CSS3 course.

+I promise to convey everything that I know.
+Ask me anything!
+I welcome ideas, suggestions, feedback, and the occasional rant.

+If you need to contact me, you can visit the Fun Gym [website](https://amir-rastkhadiv.github.io/fun-gym/).
+Or submit an issue on this [repository](https://github.com/Amir-Rastkhadiv/fun-gym).
+Please do!

 ## INTRODUCTION